 - Previous experience in collections care or management is preferred.
 However, mentors come from a wide variety of experience and training.
 They will be encouraged to build their knowledge through other training programs offered by Oregon Heritage, MentorCorps partners, national heritage, and emergency response organizations.

 - Access to broadband internet for communication and training.

 - A valid Oregon driver’s license or the ability to arrange transportation to visit heritage organizations in their region.

-- Ability to attend in person or virtually the annual MentorCorps Meeting in April.
+- Ability to attend in person or virtually the annual MentorCorps Meeting

 - Oregon Heritage will provide at least one mentor training each year.

 - Coordination of matching mentors to heritage organizations